Build Your Own Router

 Having a web application that returns the same response for every request isn't very exciting... or useful!
 Let's make it smart by returning a different response based on the incoming HTTP request's path.

-To keep things simple, I'll make three assumptions:
+To keep things simple, I'll make the following assumptions:

-2. It only needs to handle the following three routes.
-For all other URLs, it returns no route found message.
+• It only needs to handle the following three routes.

 URL Pattern Action